gutemberg/database-connect-steps-plugin/README.md

 This plugin provide a connection for databases(ORACLE, MYSQL and POSTGRES)

-To connect in one of this databases:
+Follow the exemple below to connect in one of this databases:

+Past this code in your Jenkinsfile and execute this with yours parameters.

 ```
 node {
-def result = databaseConnect(
+def result = dataBaseConnect(
         [
             dbTyp: 'POSTGRES', -> POSTGRES/ORACLE/MYSQL
             database: 'dbname',
             host: 'hostname',
             user: 'username',